Philo Review 2021: Cost, Channels, and More

 Is Philo good?

 With Philo, you get 63+ channels for just $25 bucks a month, to be exact.
-Throw in unlimited cloud DVR space (with a 30-day time limit), and Philo adds up to more than a “bare-bones” live TV streaming service.
+Throw in unlimited cloud DVR space (with a 1-year time limit), and Philo adds up to more than a “bare-bones” live TV streaming service.

 Sports fans should probably stop reading here, though.
 We’ve reviewed the other streaming services you should check out for your sportsball action.